t348575/energy-benchmark/sensors/rapl/README.md

 Total power, followed by package and DRAM power for each CPU like so: `Total,package-0,dram-0` are saved to `rapl.csv`

 ## Configuration
-To use rapl, add `Rapl` to the `sensors` list in your configuration yaml, then add the blank config to `sensor_args`:
+To use rapl, add `Rapl` to the `sensors` list in your configuration yaml, no configuration required.
 ```
+sensors:
-- type: RaplConfig
+  - sensor: Rapl
 ```